 The economic model estimates the effects of residential developments on water and sewer costs, property values, property tax base, and property tax revenues.
-Length of pipe, number of valves, hydrants and manholes, number of booster pumps and pump energy, and maintenance requirements are determined according to the layout of each development and its location relative to existing water and sewer lines.
+Maintenance requirements are determined according to the layout of each development and its location relative to existing water and sewer lines.
 These infrastructure requirements are used in conjunction with unit cost data from generally accepted industry sources to calculate total costs.
+Property values and estimated tax base are based on lot size and other characteristics.
 We now describe these models in more detail.